 A professional artist with a MFA in painting, Monti teaches artist workshops and classes.
-Besides her interest in painting, she plays tennis, follows baseball, does step aerobics, and enjoys her family of three adult daughters.
-Monti and her husband now reside in a little
+Besides her interest in painting, she loves to travel, follows baseball, takes fitness classes, and enjoys her family of three adult daughters.
+Monti and her husband reside in a little

-town situated on three rivers accessed by two beautiful new bridges.
+town situated on three rivers accessed by two beautiful bridges.
 Virginia